SoundChaser83/devilutionx-apocrypha/README.md

 - Copy `DIABDAT.MPQ` from the CD and paste it into your apocrypha folder.
 - To run the Diablo: Hellfire expansion you will need to do the same for `hellfire.mpq`, `hfmonk.mpq`, `hfmusic.mpq`, `hfvoice.mpq` from your Hellfire CD.

 RUNNING THE GAME IN HELLFIRE MODE IS HIGHLY RECOMMENDED!
 Multiple balance changes will not work unless you're playing Hellfire.
+Feel free to ignore the Hellfire side areas though, if you'd like :)

-Resolution, fullscreen mode, and other miscellaneous settings may be edited in diablo.ini to your liking.
+Resolution, fullscreen mode, and other miscellaneous settings may be edited in `diablo.ini` to your liking.

 # Legal